threefoldtecharchive/did_research/meetings/did_for_phonebook_farms_nodes.md

   Minimal info on-chain: all what is needed to do reservations:
   - Capacity info (not a lot of data, is scalable)
   - Entire smart contract flow, so we don't need the explorer anymore.
-- We can the repurpose the explorer so a farmer can specify some explorer where he uploads stuff about his nodes.
+- We can repurpose the explorer so a farmer can specify some explorer where he uploads stuff about his nodes.
 Explorer url can be be put in DID document on-chain.
 - For minting, there is hardware dump, = massive data blob, is not going to scale well when on-chain.
 To solve this:
   - Blob to be put separately on explorer service.
   - Link to this blob in DID document, as well as a hash of the data dump (to prove the validity)